The Aesthetics of Resistance: Plot

-In its final section the novel contains one of the great passages of world literature – a moment by moment description of the execution, by hanging or beheading, of almost all members of the resistance group "Red Orchestra" ("Rote Kapelle") in 1942 in Berlin's Plötzensee prison.
-All of the characters whose end Weiss describes here, indeed all of the characters who appear in The Aesthetics of Resistance, and there are hundreds, are actual historical figures.
+In its final section the novel contains a moment by moment description of the execution, by hanging or beheading, of almost all members of the resistance group "Red Orchestra" ("Rote Kapelle") in 1942 in Berlin's Plötzensee prison.
+All of the characters whose end Weiss describes here, and all of the characters who appear in The Aesthetics of Resistance, are actual historical figures.
 They bear their real names in the text, and everything that happens to them is based on verifiable facts which Weiss researched in many countries and numerous archives.
-In its obsession with historical facts, as in other respects, The Aesthetics of Resistance is a work which transcends all boundaries.

 The narrator – the only fictional character in the novel (he bears much resemblance to Peter Weiss) – is one of many nameless contributors to the activities of the Communist resistance.
 From 1937 to 1945 he wanders through much of Europe.
 His two friends, Heilmann and Coppi, remain in Berlin and eventually become members of the "Red Orchestra."
 From time to time a letter from Heilmann reaches the narrator.
 In his letters Heilmann continues his struggle for a reinterpretation of the Heracles myth.
 Amidst the reality of fascism and in a German capital laid waste by allied bombs, however, the notion of a messianic savior becomes less and less plausible.
 Coppi abandons it altogether. – Years after the war, long after Heilmann and Coppi had been hanged in Plötzensee – this, too, is historically authentic – the narrator once again finds himself before the Pergamon frieze in rebuilt Berlin.
 Heracles's place is still empty.
 There is no leader, no conceivable presence which can replace this absence.
 There is no hope for a messiah.
 No one other than the narrator himself and those like him can bring about their liberation.
 It is with this thought that the novel ends."